mpetito/RestoreTest/readme.md

 In package/Test.Package:

  1. Increment patch level for Version and AssemblyVersion in Test.Package.csproj
- 2. dotnet nuget pack -o .
+ 2. `dotnet nuget pack -o .`
- 3. dotnet nuget push .\*.nupkg -k oy2nske6pevupvmtvivqxrsk2baleizu3brb3i75vkgfie
+ 3. `dotnet nuget push .\*.nupkg -k oy2nske6pevupvmtvivqxrsk2baleizu3brb3i75vkgfie`

 ## Wait for the New Package to be Listed
 Verify listing at https://www.nuget.org/packages/mpetito.test.nuget/
- - wait for validation so the package is available for restore
+ - Wait for validation so the package is available for restore
- - wait for nuget http-cache expiration, at least 30 minutes
+ - Wait for nuget http-cache expiration, at least 30 minutes

 ## Attempt to Restore New Package Version
 In project/Test.Project:

- 1. dotnet restore
+ 1. `dotnet restore`
- 2. dotnet build
+ 2. `dotnet build`
- 3. dotnet run
+ 3. `dotnet run`

 Note the output:
  > Current Package Version 1.0.X